saylesss88/nix-book/src/vcs/git.md

   This gives you time to learn about secrets management and review your configuration before making anything public.

-First, I'll breefly explain some of the limitations of NixOS Rollbacks and then I'll go into how Git compliments them.
+First, I'll briefly explain some of the limitations of NixOS Rollbacks and then I'll go into how Git compliments them.

 ## Limitations of NixOS Rollbacks